Sharon-Bures/Deep-Learning-Project/README.md

 ## Repository Structure
 The project data and outputs are organized in following structure:
 -  nx_network_data: contains the used GossipCop dataset (labeled fake and real news from tweets and network of retweets of the original tweet)
--  Training GCN: contains the training data of the GCN model (loss curves and training results)
+-  training_gcn: contains the training data of the GCN model (loss curves and training results)
--  Training GAT: contains the training data of the GAT model (loss curves and training results)
+-  training_gat: contains the training data of the GAT model (loss curves and training results)

 ## Data Sources
 The data used in this project is sourced from: https://github.com/mdepak/fake-news-propagation/tree/master